ceva24/mumble-widget.js/README.md

 mumble-widget.js
 =============

-This is a widget I wrote to display users and channels on a Mumble server I used to administrate.
+This is a widget I wrote to display users and channels on a Mumble server I used to administer.

 Introduction
 ------------